 Downer Ending: If you press A when it tells you to kill the monster.
 Even though Dr. Andonuts was going to die in the "good" ending anyway, the game mocks you for being a puppet.
 That, and Varik was implied to have died too.

 Eldritch Abomination: The whole game is packed full of them, both enemies and bosses alike.
 Starting when Varik enters deep in the heart of Twoson's sewers.
+The Desire Dog is one particularly hideous and disturbing creature, with melting, dripping, oozing tentacles for a face.

 Flesh-Eating Zombie: The Monster and the Uberhaunt enemies.
 Both have sprites with blood dripping from their hands and mouths, implying that they eat flesh.
 Word of God said that one of the Monster enemies was the one who killed and ate the Rosemaries in the beginning of the game.